 Not all automation is intelligent (Scripts aren’t AI!)

-Let’s do a quick rewind before we dive into some of the more technical aspects.
+Let’s do a quick rewind before we dive into some more technical aspects of AI.

 First, start with a basic fact: not all automated processes are intelligent.
 To truly be intelligent, a process must be capable of learning.